christabone/christabone.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Christopher J. Tabone is a Senior Programmer Analyst at FlyBase.org and Alliancegenome.org, focusing on genomics database development.
 His research interests span molecular biology, bioinformatics, and computational biology.
-He is engaged in enhancing and maintaining comprehensive databases for genetic and genomic research, particularly in the context of Drosophila melanogaster and other model organisms.
+He is actively involved in enhancing, maintaining, and integrating comprehensive databases for genetic and genomic research, particularly in the context of Drosophila melanogaster and other model organisms.
 {style="text-align: justify;"}